3D Printing vs Injection Molding

 Real-World Applications: 3D Printing vs Injection Molding

 • Aerospace & Automotive: For example, 3D printing creates lightweight parts, while injection molding supports mass production.
+Both methods play a crucial role in manufacturing plastic parts for aerospace and automotive applications, with 3D printing offering rapid prototyping and injection molding delivering high-volume, consistent plastic parts.

 • Medical: 3D printing crafts prosthetics; meanwhile, injection molding produces syringes.